 Iron corrects the iron deficiency caused by heavy periods, AND it lightens periods by increasing blood viscosity.
 If you’re deficient in iron, take 15 to 50 mg of a gentle supplement such as iron bisglycinate.
 The best food sources are red meat and eggs.
 Be sure to take it at a different meal from turmeric because turmeric can prevent the absorption of iron.

 👉 Tip: Can’t get your iron up?
 It could be because you’re consuming too much dairy.
 Dairy inhibits the absorption of iron.

-The active part of this supplement is glucarate (not calcium).
-Glucarate makes periods lighter by reducing estrogen.
-It promotes estrogen detoxification both in the liver and in the gut where it inhibits beta-glucuronidase (a bacterial enzyme that causes estrogen to be reabsorbed).
+The active part of this supplement is the glucarate part (not calcium).
+Glucarate makes periods lighter by promoting estrogen metabolism by inhibiting beta-glucuronidase, a bacterial enzyme that causes conjugated estrogen to be reabsorbed from the gut.

-Progesterone makes periods lighter by thinning the uterine lining.
-In that way, it’s similar to synthetic progestins such as norethisterone (PrimolutⓇ) and medroxyprogesterone (ProveraⓇ), but progesterone is a far nicer treatment because it’s better for mood and does not cause breast cancer.
+Progesterone (PrometriumⓇ of UtrogestanⓇ) lightens periods by thinning the uterine lining.
+In that way, it’s similar to synthetic progestins such as norethisterone (PrimolutⓇ) and medroxyprogesterone (ProveraⓇ), but progesterone is better for mood and does not carry the breast cancer risk of progestins.

-Natural treatments work to prevent heavy periods.
-They cannot stop a heavy period once it’s underway.
-If you want an easy fix during your period, try ibuprofen.
-It reduces menstrual flow by half, and so is a good first step while you work on the other treatments.
-Take it on your heavy days, and take it with food to decrease the risk of stomach irritation.
+Natural treatments work to prevent heavy periods, but they cannot stop a heavy period once it’s underway.
+If you want an easy fix during your period, try an NSAID medication like ibuprofen or naproxen, which can significantly reduce menstrual flow and buy you time while you work with the other treatments.
+Take Advil as directed on your heavy days, and take it with food to decrease the risk of stomach irritation.